Green and Sustainable Remediation

 By nature, a remediation, if properly administered, is sustainable.
 It improves the environment, land value, and public trust.
-However, not all remedies are equivalent in terms of sustainability and a simplified sustainable remediation evaluation (SRE) process was developed by the Air National Guard (ANG) based on the USEPA Region 9 Green Remediation Primer (Primer) to identify opportunities for optimizing the sustainability of existing remedies.
+However, not all remedies are equivalent in terms of sustainability.
+A simplified sustainable remediation evaluation (SRE) process was developed by the Air National Guard (ANG) based on the USEPA Region 9 Green Remediation Primer (Primer) to identify opportunities for optimizing the sustainability of existing remedies.

 The Primer provides focused core elements that frame the SRE.
 In addition, the ANG’s targeted scope was critical in the efficient and cost effective completion of the evaluation.
 Within the bounds of the evaluation, a sustainable aspect inventory was completed for each core element and associated impacts noted.
 Alternatives to mitigate the impacts identified by the sustainable aspect inventory were developed for consideration and potential implementation.

 The SRE’s completed by the ANG resulted in developing normalized metrics such as pounds of CO2 equivalents emitted per pound of contaminant removed by the existing remedy.
 Setting a normalized baseline can gauge sustainable improvements of a remedy in terms of the clean-up effectiveness.
 Moreover, several alternatives were identified that could improve the sustainable parameters of the existing remedies such as reducing energy consumption and tailpipe emissions.
-Case study specifics will be presented.
+Case study specifics are presented in the link below.